SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_SLM-5650B_SNMP.md

 ## Notes

-Depending on the security level of the user, the driver can display a different set of parameters.
+Depending on the security level of the user, the connector can display a different set of parameters.